1 Week Itinerary in TOKYO

 Day 1: Arrive to Tokyo

-Take 3 days to complete Tokyo’s best!
-Don’t miss visiting top landmarks!
-Check out the following must-things to do in Tokyo 🙂
+Take 3 days to complete Tokyo’s best highlights!
+Don’t miss a chance to visit some of top landmarks including historical sites, outstanding architecture and cool streetscape!
+Check out the following things to do and see in Tokyo which you can do in 3 days.

 1.)
-Do historical sites including Asakusa and other great temples & shrines in Tokyo.
-The downtown area including Asakusa and Ueno is a good place to feel the old-town atmosphere and hunt for traditional items.
+Explore historical sites including Asakusa’s Sensoji Temple and other great temples & shrines in Tokyo.
+The old downtown area including Asakusa and Ueno is a good place to feel the nostalgic atmosphere of the city, and try activities like wearing kimono and rickshaw ride.
+After visiting this area, you can easily extend your trip to Tokyo Skytree, the tallest tower in Japan with observation decks where you can enjoy the breathtaking view of Tokyo.

 Day 5–6: Hakone